ry-animal/monfolio/README.md

 ## Database Setup

 This project uses SQLite with Drizzle ORM.

-1. Start the local SQLite database:
-   Local development for a Cloudflare D1 database will already be running as part of the `wrangler dev` command.

-2. Update your `.env` file in the `apps/server` directory with the appropriate connection details if needed.

-3. Apply the schema to your database:
+Apply the schema to your database:

 ```bash
 bun db:push